rjframe/json-rpc/README.md

 This is currently usable but may not be stable/reliable (so, usable-ish).

-Documentation is currently in the docs/ folder and is not rebuilt often; I'll host them properly it once the project is ready.
+Documentation is currently in the docs/ folder and is not rebuilt often.

 ## Testing